croissanne/fosdem-image-builder/slides/slides.md

 Note:

-There's the composer-cli which takes a blueprint as input.
-And here's a blueprint with more customizations.
+First we have the tool meant to run on your local machine.
+Here's composer-cli which takes a blueprint as input.
+And as you might have noticed, we not longer specify the architecture or distribution or repositories, those are all inferred from the host.
+What's left is just the customisations, in this case it creates and enabled a systemd service which prepares a 2nd disk on boot.

 <!--v-->